Kadafimuamar/Swisstronik_Simple_Contract_Taks_1/README.md

-# Contract Deploy On Swisstronik Testnet with Hardhat
+# Deploy Simple Contract On Swisstronik Testnet with Hardhat

 This project demonstrates a basic Hardhat use case on Swisstronik Testnet.
 It comes with a sample contract, a test for that contract, and a Hardhat Ignition module that deploys that contract.